Imperial (automobile): Background

-Initially, the Chrysler Imperial was introduced in 1926 as Chrysler's flagship vehicle for much of its history.
-It was based on extended-length platforms of the company's full-size cars and competed with the likes of rival Cadillac, Continental, Lincoln, Duesenberg, Pierce Arrow, Cord, and Packard.
+The Chrysler Imperial was introduced in 1926 at the New York City National Automobile Show as Chrysler's flagship luxury vehicle.
+The new models were based on extended-length platforms of the company's full-size cars and competed with the likes of rival Cadillac, Continental, Lincoln, Duesenberg, Pierce Arrow, Cord, and Packard.

-Production started due to Walter P. Chrysler wanting a share of the luxury car market in the United States and also expand the company's lineup since their most expensive car by that time only had a six-cylinder engine.
-The new model called the Imperial shared the same body as the lower-priced Chrysler Six but included a larger 288.6 cuin engine.
+Production began because Walter P. Chrysler wanted a share of the luxury car market in the luxury car market in the United States and to expand the company's lineup, since its most expensive car at the time had only a six-cylinder engine.
+The new model shared the same body as the lower-priced Chrysler Six, but included a larger 288.6 cuin engine.
 Subsequent generations were based on the Chrysler Royal, Airflow, Saratoga, and New Yorker.

-In 1954, Chrysler dropped its brand identification from the car and named it simply the Imperial.
-The objective was to separate the line from the Chrysler models and to better compete with other luxury manufacturers.
-Lincoln would make a similar move two years later when they made the Continental Division a standalone brand.
+Starting with the 1955 model year, the automaker dropped the Chrysler brand identification from the car and named it simply the Imperial.
+The objective was to separate the premium line from other Chrysler models and to better compete with other luxury manufacturers.
+Lincoln would make a similar move two years later, when Ford established the Continental Division as a standalone brand.